xwu33/dbyll/_posts/2019-5-17-ImportOpenCV.md

 layout: post
 title: Android Development ---- Import OpenCV
 categories: [Android Development]
-tags: [Android, Java, Image Processing]
+tags: [Android, Java, Image Processing, OpenCV]
 fullview: false
 comments: false
 shortinfo: From previews blog, I have the method to do the Ostu thresholding individually.
 This blog is going to talk about an easy way to do Ostu thresholding which is rely on the OpenCV library.
 I will demonstrate how to import the OpenCV library in Android and how to apply it to image Processing.